First West Nile virus-infected mosquito reported in North Texas

-A positive case of West Nile virus was confirmed in North Texas on Tuesday as authorities are warning the public to be cautious.
+The first mosquito positive for West Nile virus this season was confirmed in North Texas on Tuesday as authorities are warning the public to be cautious.

+Arlington said they will conduct targeted ground spraying near Douglas Court and North Cooper Street on May 14 and May 15, from 9 p.m. until 5 a.m. the following morning "to reduce the known virus-infected adult mosquito population as quickly as possible."

-910 mosquito samples have been tested at the North Texas Regional Laboratory so far, said TCPH.
+TCPH said 910 mosquito samples have been tested at the North Texas Regional Laboratory so far.
 The last positive case of an infected mosquito was reported on April 26, 2023.

 West Nile virus is transmitted to humans through the bite of an infected mosquito.
 Tarrant County health officials said no humans have contracted the virus yet.